pescuma/dependency-checker/README.md

 ###### Inverting a test - `not:`
 Inverts the test that cames after it.
 For ex: `not: lang: C#` matches all projects that are not in C#.

-Please note that `not: local project: *` is different from `non local project: *`.
-The first one includes all the libraries too.

 ### Ignoring configuration infos - `in output:`